 Admittedly, my study group comprises lovely, empathetic people in the craft.
 The facilitator responded totally without judgment by saying, “That is one of the best excuses for being late I’ve ever heard.”

-My truth does not carry the same weight elsewhere.
+My truth does not carry the same heft elsewhere.
 Over the years, I have had a variety of jobs.
 Some I have clung onto by my fingernails; others I left due to issues caused by my disorders.
 The ones I maintained almost always involved lying.
 It might not be fair to call this an ADHD trait, but I have lied habitually to cover my dysfunctional working memory.
 Maybe I knew, at my core even at a young age, that it was not my fault so lying seemed okay and the habit took shape.
 Here’s the problem: I am a terrible liar.
 Also, when any conflict arises, I don’t try to solve it but automatically jump into a script developed subliminally to prevent me internalizing more shame.